Our Review Process

-The Glycemic Load measures the qty of sugar absorbed into our blood from a particular food.
-It is a combination of GI with actual carbohydrate content in a food serving where 0-10 is low GL, 10-19 is medium GL, and anything value above 19 is high.
-Watermelon has a Low Glycemic Load of 2
+Dieticians argue glycemic load is a better indicator.
+It is a combination of GI with actual carbohydrate content in a food serving.
+0-10 is low GL, 10-19 is medium GL, and anything value above 19 is high.

 Tips for Consuming Watermelon

 - It is better to consume watermelon whole instead of juicing it.
 Watermelon juice contains a higher GI.

 - Eat watermelon alongside other nutrition and fiber-rich foods that balance blood sugar levels.

 - Eat fresh fruits and not canned ones.

 - Consume watermelon in small portions across a duration of time instead of having them all together at once.